liambsulliva/data-story/README.md

 ## Features

 - **Responsive Design**: The website is designed to be fully responsive, ensuring that the graphs and content adjust seamlessly to different screen sizes, from mobile devices to large desktop displays.
-- **Reactive Graphs**: Interactive graphs built with D3.js that dynamically update based on the data provided, allowing users to visualize fruit prices in various forms (fresh, frozen, canned, dried, and juiced).
+- **Reactive Graphs**: Interactive graphs built with D3.js dynamically update based on the form of fruit selected, allowing users to visualize fruit prices in various forms (fresh, frozen, canned, dried, and juiced).
+- **Touch Support**: Hover effects are replaced by tap/drag effects on mobile devices so that the mobile experience is on-par with the desktop experience in terms of interactivity.
 - **SvelteKit Prerendering**: The site leverages SvelteKit's prerendering capabilities, loading HTML at build time.
-This approach enhances performance by serving pre-built pages instead of relying solely on JavaScript to render the DOM.
+This approach enhances performance by serving a scaffold of the page instead of relying solely on JavaScript to render the DOM.
-- **Homey Aesthetic**: The design features a charming, hand-drawn style reminiscent of your local farmer's market, creating a warm and inviting atmosphere for users.
+- **Homey Aesthetic**: The design features a charming, hand-drawn style reminiscent of a local farmer's market, creating a warm and inviting atmosphere (I hope).

 ## Getting Started

-The easiest way to see the project is to check out the live link at https://dnid-data-story.vercel.app
+The easiest way to see the project is to check out the live deployment at https://dnid-data-story.vercel.app

-But if you want to be crafty and build it locally, follow these steps:
+...But if you want to be crafty and build it from source instead, follow these steps:

 1. **Clone the repository**: